Starbucks’ results top estimates but coronavirus slows sales

+Johnson said the holiday season was one of the best in the company’s history.
+New drinks like the Pumpkin Cream Cold Brew were a hit with customers.
+Starbucks’ new four-story Reserve Roastery in Chicago — which opened in November — is serving an average of 10,000 visitors each day, he said.

+A combination of new stores and solid foot traffic helped the Seattle-based coffee giant handily beat Wall Street’s forecasts in the October-December period.
+The company opened 539 net new stores in its fiscal first quarter.
+It now has nearly 32,000 stores worldwide.

-Starbucks reported Tuesday that its earnings rose 16% to $886 million in its fiscal first quarter.
+Starbucks’ earnings rose 16% to $886 million in the fiscal first quarter.
 Earnings, adjusted for non-recurring items like restructuring charges, were 79 cents per share.
 That beat Wall Street’s forecast of 76 cents.

 Starbucks said same-store sales — or sales at stores open at least 13 months — jumped 5% worldwide in the October-December period, ahead of analysts’ forecast of 4.4%.
 Revenue was up 7% to $7.1 billion, in line with analysts’ forecasts.